All Episodes

 Maybe you don't miss it.

-Maybe you just deny it and think that in time the Federation of the Fed up will come to its senses.
+Maybe you just deny it and think that in time the Federation of the Fed Up will come to its senses.

-Whereas the Federation of the Fed up will tell you that after seven years they have come to their senses, and they have realized what's up with what?
+Whereas the Federation of the Fed Up will tell you that after seven years, they have come to their senses and they have realized what's up with what.

 And that's why they're doing what they're doing.

-Remember David Brooks is a conservative columnist of the New York Times.
+A couple of days ago, David Brooks, remember David Brooks, he's a conservative columnist of the New York Times.

-His most recent column, he wrote of what great people.
+His most recent column, he wrote of what great people Barack and Michelle Obama are.

 The civility, the sophistication, the erudite nature of their character and personality.